-Tracking these headaches will help your doctor find the best way to eliminate them and end the cycle once and for all.
-Try the medication tracker in the free e-book you get when you join the mailing list.
+Tracking these headaches will help you and your doctor find the best way to eliminate them and end the cycle once and for all. **Always work with your doctor.**

 Cynthia Perkins, who has a Masters Degree in education, wrote this after she discovered for herself, how to stop her attacks.

-Sometimes in just fifteen minutes.
+Sometimes in just 15 minutes.

-And I can tell you that I felt much more confident and knowledgeable when I took my next abortive.
+I can tell you that I felt much more confident and knowledgeable when I took my next abortive.